nicholasss/Plantae/README.md

 Project to track your house plants.
 This is the server portion of the project.

+## Style

+JSON is camelCase.
+Endpoints are kebab-case.

 ## Goals

 - Track each house plant.